ryan-roemer/loose-bits/_notes/2014-01-01-writing-a-technical-book-part-3.md

 ---
 layout: post
-title:  Writing a Technical Book, Part 3 - Publishing
+title:  Writing a Technical Book, Part 3 - Publication
 description:
   In the third post in my series on writing a technical book, I reflect on all of the work after the book was written to actually getting the book on